Activate Your Fullest Potential Through Movement: Awakening Through the Chakras

 Now we can get into how yoga describes energy in the body.
 The first part of the body that forms as a fetus is the medulla oblongata.
-In yogic principles we call that the mouth of God as if that is where God first enters the body to create our physical form.
+In yogic principles we call the medulla oblongata the mouth of God as if that is where God first enters the body to create our physical form.
 It is also known as the seat of ego, meaning when the soul gets identified with a body.

 From there the spine develops downward.
 All of the chakras along the spine below the throat are related to the main elements of this physical realm; earth, water, fire, air, and ether.
 After that the chakras above the medulla oblongata develop, which we consider to be related to consciousness.